 The presentation focused on the experiences the team has had combining the design-build and construction manager at risk delivery methods and the design and sustainability features of the project.
 The San Mateo County Jail is a $125 million project located in Redwood City, California.
 It will serve as a re-entry step between the current Maguire Correctional Facility and the community.

 The seven-story medical school will bring 2,000 UB faculty, staff and students daily to downtown Buffalo and, at more than 500,000 square feet, will be one of the largest buildings constructed in Buffalo in decades.

 Three days after Hurricane Sandy barreled into the East Coast last October, HOK’s project team was scheduled to have a meeting …

-The HOK Design Board recently held its annual meeting at the San Francisco office from April 26th – 28th.
+The HOK Design Board recently held its annual meeting at the San Francisco office from April 26 –28.
 The weekend kicked off with dinner at the home of HOK San Francisco Design Principal Paul Woolford.
 Sessions Saturday morning covered topics such as HOK Product Design, Genius of the Biome, Living Building Initiative, and Mass Timber Construction.
 During the afternoon, each Design Board member and guest gave a 10 minute TED-like presentation on a particular project.
 The design board then took a tour of the California Academy of Sciences and its 2.5 acre living roof before having dinner at the famed Original Joe’s in North Beach.
-Sunday morning concluded …
+Sunday morning concluded with more …

 “Justin is a rare individual whose combination of deep technical knowledge and a sensitive eye uniquely position him as a special professional.
 His leadership brings visions to reality; his dedication improves the public realm.” – Paul Woolford, Design Principal, HOK in San Francisco